-Geothermal energy is heat generated from the ground.
+Geothermal energy is heat generated and stored in the ground.
 New Zealand has an abundant supply of geothermal energy because we’re located on the boundary between two tectonic plates.
 This means that the Earth’s crust is thinner and the hot mantle below is much closer to the surface.
 Centuries before we began turning geothermal energy into electricity, Māori were cooking, washing and warming themselves with heat directly from the earth’s core.
-These days geothermal energy provides 22% of NZ’s total primary energy supply, including over 16% of our electricity.
+These days geothermal energy provides 22% of NZ’s total primary energy supply, including over 17% of our electricity.

 How geothermal energy works